FDA halts sale of some antibacterial hand, body wash products

 The FDA had proposed banning the ingredients in 2013 unless companies could prove they were safe and effective, but was unsatisfied with the data.
 The ACI, whose members include Dial Corp., a unit of Germany's Henkel, insists the products are effective.

 "Clearly this is an industry that needed a good, swift kick in the triclosan.
-It took far too long," said Alex Formuzis, of Environmental Working Group, a nonprofit environmental research organization.
+It took far too long," said Ken Cook, the president of the Environmental Working Group, a non-profit environmental research organization.

 Thomas DiPiazza, a spokesman for Colgate-Palmolive, said none of the company's products in the continental United States are affected, although a "small quantity of our bar soap in Puerto Rico, where FDA rules also apply, is being reformulated."